How to Develop an Effective Sales Funnel

 A sales funnel has a lot of steps that turn site visitors into paying customers.

-You can find numerous examples of a sales funnel on the web, but every business has to develop their own to succeed.
+You can find numerous examples of a sales funnel on the web, but every business has to develop their own to reach their sales goals.
 They’re meant to give you an idea of what the sales process looks like — and then let you create a funnel best suited for your company.

 Lay out your sales funnel and note how many steps it takes to successfully get a customer through.
 What milestone does a prospect have to reach to get to the next stage?